mattdavis1121/find-me-beer/README.md

 # Find Me Beer
 A brewery locator app powered by KnockoutJS, BreweryDb, and Google Maps

+---
+### Live App Discontinued

+As of 11/2/18, BreweryDB has removed its free API service.
+For now, FindMeBeer will remain online for reference, but it will not function correctly.

+---

 ### Setup
 1. `git clone https://github.com/mattdavis1121/find-me-beer.git && cd find-me-beer`
 2. `mkvirtualenv beer`